adourian/Clinical-Trial-Outcomes/README.md

 ## Project Overview

-This project aims to predict the outcomes of clinical trials using a multi-modal neural network architecture.
+Drug development is a lengthy, expensive, and high-risk process, typically taking 12 to 15 years and costing between 1 and 3 billion USD, with a success rate as low as 7.9% from Phase I to market.
+This project addresses the need for better decision-making tools in the pharmaceutical industry by predicting the outcomes of clinical trials using a multi-modal neural network architecture.
 By leveraging machine learning techniques, we provide a tool to estimate the chances of success for clinical trials, potentially reducing the high costs and risks associated with drug development.
 The main file for this project is clinical_trial_outcomes.ipynb.

 ![image](https://github.com/user-attachments/assets/a1d6b8c0-e531-47e1-b56a-b01f2f809e4c)

-## Background

-Drug development is a lengthy, expensive, and high-risk process, typically taking 12 to 15 years and costing between 1 and 3 billion USD, with a success rate as low as 7.9% from Phase I to market.
-This project addresses the need for better decision-making tools in the pharmaceutical industry by predicting clinical trial outcomes.

 ## Model Architecture